 If you’re passionate about photography, then you know that learning and practicing your skills is essential to becoming a better photographer.
 And what better way to learn and practice than by browsing some of the best amateur photography websites out there?
 In this article, we’ll discuss 10 of the best amateur photography websites and provide a few tips on how to get the most out of them.
 So if you’re interested in learning more about photography or improving your skills, keep reading!

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here. — Ed.]

-SmugMug’s main strength lies in its vast degree of customisable features.
+SmugMug’s main strength lies in the vast degree of customisable features.
 Content is always king.
 SmugMug allows you to add a personalised flair to your portfolio.
 This way, you can express your individual style and stand out from the crowd.

 SmugMug has over 70 themes, an easy user interface, and high-resolution, full-screen photo display options.
 There’s almost an endless array of ways to organize your portfolio.

 Make sure to publish SmugMug content on your Google+ profile.
-It’ll help build what Google calls your ‘author profile’, which will boost your credibility when people search for you using Google.
+It’ll help build what Google calls your ‘author profile’.
+This will boost your credibility when people search for you using Google.

 Thanks to its new networking features, you can stay up to date about your competition as well.

 This transparency is not to be underestimated.
 You’ve got unlimited access to what your competition is doing and how people react to their work.

 You can see what’s popular and what products people want to buy.
 You can also identify gaps in what’s being produced.

 Plus, the site lets you directly get in touch with others.
 You can reach out and introduce yourself to other photographers.
 Or get in touch with someone you may want to work with.